Thailand

 Global State of the Market Report

-In 2020, the Advisory Board Centre mapped professionals currently serving on Advisory Boards.
-This assessment identified low numbers of Advisory Boards in Thailand.
+In 2022, the Advisory Board Centre mapped professionals currently serving on Advisory Boards.
+This assessment identified over 1,500 professionals on Advisory Boards in Thailand.

 The assessment has identified low numbers of Advisory Board professionals in Thailand.
 Minimal participation in the market may indicate: